Anonymous

 You are using expletives that you should avoid in any case.

-In this case you have a problem which is very serious in your thinking and no one has a right to be judgmental about it!
+In this case, you have a problem that is very serious in your thinking, and no one has a right to be judgmental about it!

-But please first look into your Letter of Appointment and study its provisions as regards separation from employment and mutual obligations concerning the same.
-Your long mail is completely silent on this aspect.
-Look, employment is a "contract" that carries covenants fro both the parties for various matters covered by the employment relations with the organization.
-This contract can not be changed unilaterally by any party to the contract.
+But please first look into your Letter of Appointment and study its provisions regarding separation from employment and mutual obligations concerning the same.
+Your long email is completely silent on this aspect.
+Employment is a "contract" that carries covenants for both parties on various matters covered by the employment relations with the organization.
+This contract cannot be changed unilaterally by any party to the contract.

-Change of policy regarding "notice period" is a lame reason.
-Have you agreed in the contract of employment (Letter of Appointment) that you agree to govern by any unilateral changes in service conditions, implemented by the management!
+A change of policy regarding the "notice period" is a lame reason.
+Have you agreed in the contract of employment (Letter of Appointment) to be governed by any unilateral changes in service conditions implemented by the management?
 One has to know this before advising you!

-Further, USUALLY there is no requirement as regards "Notice Period" while on probation (though some employers insert a clause requiring a Notice Period if either party decides to terminate the contract during the probation period).
+Further, USUALLY there is no requirement regarding the "Notice Period" while on probation (though some employers insert a clause requiring a Notice Period if either party decides to terminate the contract during the probation period).
 What is the scenario in your case?

-How ever angry you may be over an issue, if you desire good advice, you must, in your enlightened self interests, provide ALL relevant facts.
+However angry you may be over an issue, if you desire good advice, you must, in your enlightened self-interest, provide ALL relevant facts.
 I do not think you have done so in your instant query!
-You may win sympathies from members but no good advice if necessary information is not provided.
+You may win sympathies from members, but no good advice if necessary information is not provided.

 Kindly reconsider your situation and revert if you so desire!